apache/flink/docs/content.zh/release-notes/flink-1.13.md

 The constructors of `FsStateBackend` and `MemoryStateBackend` that take a flag for sync/async snapshots are kept for API compatibility, but the flags are ignored now.

-#### Unify Binary format for Keyed State savepoints
+#### Unify binary format for Keyed State savepoints

 ##### [FLINK-20976](https://issues.apache.org/jira/browse/FLINK-20976)

 Flink’s savepoint binary format is unified across all state backends.
 That means you can take a savepoint with one state backend and then restore it using another.

-If you want to switch the state backend you should first upgrade your Flink version to 1.13 then take a savepoint with the new version, and only after that, you can restore it with a different state backend.
+If you want to switch the state backend you should first upgrade your Flink version to 1.13, then take a savepoint with the new version, and only after that, you can restore it with a different state backend.